Shinseeker/FP-inventory-for-startups/README.rst

 Goals
 =====
--locate how many parts he has in inventory.
+- locate how many parts he has in inventory.

--get the price of each part
+- get the price of each part

--add/remove parts from the inventory.
+- add/remove parts from the inventory.

--produce an estimate of installtion of some of the parts.
+- produce an estimate of installtion of some of the parts.

 Problem Scenario:
 =================